pipelight/doc.pipelight/guide/logs.md

 ## Raw logs

-Logs are stored in your project root directory `.pipelight/logs` in JSON format.
+Logs are stored in your project root directory in the `.pipelight/logs` folder in JSON format.
-You can checkout raw logs with
+You can checkout raw logs directly by inspecting the generated files or with the following commands:

 ```sh
 pipelight logs --json | jq
 pipelight logs --json | jq -C | less
 ```

-or directly by inspecting the generated files.

 ## Other commands